 Mrs. Kobus suggested appointment of the financial adviser at a meeting of the city commission to be held immediately.

-asked the advisory committee to submit three names for appointment as an
+committee to submit three names for appointment as an adviser.
+The

-in requesting the commission not to employ an adviser, revealed himself
+commission not to employ an adviser, revealed himself the principal

-the principal author of New Jersey's two refunding or bond issuing acts
+author of New Jersey's two refunding or bond issuing acts around which

 revolved-Chapters 60 and 77.